AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

         || item instanceof Potion)
 However, this list will increase every time a new battle item is added, violating OCP.
 Moreover, this means BattleFacade depends directly on the specific concrete classes, violating DIP.

+[Merge Request 7]
+I improved the design of the spawning system by moving all spider and zombie spawning logic out of EntityFactory and into a dedicated helper class.
+Instead of letting the factory handle both entity creation and timed spawning behaviour, I now call Spawn.spawnSpider(...) and Spawn.spawnZombie(...) from the game loop.
+This reduces the responsibilities of EntityFactory, improves modularity, and aligns with SRP by keeping spawning logic separate from entity construction.
+I also updated the registration code so the game now registers these new spawn methods directly.

 ## Task 2) Evolution of Requirements 🔧

 ### Sun Stone & More Buildables (20 marks)